Shaggy (musician): 2020s

 In January 2020, Shaggy told the Daily Star in an interview that some of Rihanna's representatives had reached out to him to collaborate on a song for her ninth album.
 However, he turned down the opportunity because he was asked to audition, saying that he would "leave that to the younger guys".
-Shaggy later stated in another interview that he meant no offense by his remarks.
+Shaggy later stated in another interview that he meant no offence by his remarks.
 Despite passing on the project, he seemed optimistic about how it would turn out, saying: "From what I hear, it should be good."

 In April 2020, Shaggy celebrated the 20th anniversary of his 2000 album Hot Shot by announcing an updated version of the album, called Hot Shot 2020.
 "It Wasn't Me" returned as the first single on the updated album with Rayvon.
 His original collaborator on the song, Rikrok, does not appear on the new version.

-Shaggy, Spice and Sean Paul performed "Go Down Deh" on Good Morning America on June 11, 2021.
-Their performance was a part of the Caesars Rewards Summer Concert Series.

-On June 15, 2021, Shaggy, Spice and Sean Paul performed "Go Down Deh" on Jimmy Kimmel Live as a part of the Mercedez Benz Concert Series.

-On June 18, 2021, Shaggy, Spice and Sean Paul performed live, and was interviewed by Wendy on The Wendy Williams Show.

-During Caribbean Heritage Month, 2021, Shaggy, Spice and Sean Paul celebrated with "Go Down Deh" on Pix 11I New York.

-On July 1, 2021, International Reggae Day, Shaggy, Spice and Sean Paul were interviewed live on ITV1's Good Morning Britain.
+Shaggy, Spice and Sean Paul collaborated on "Go Down Deh", which became a dancehall hit during the summer of 2021.
+The three went on a tour of American and British television performances in June and July of that year, appearing on shows such as Good Morning America, Jimmy Kimmel Live, The Wendy Williams Show and Good Morning Britain.

 In 2022, Shaggy competed in season seven of The Masked Singer as "Space Bunny" of Team Cuddly.
 He was eliminated alongside En Vogue as the "Queen Cobras" of Team Bad.

 On May 28, 2022, Shaggy was conferred with an Honorary Doctor of Fine Arts degree from Brown University.

+In 2024, Shaggy's 2001 hit "Angel," featuring Rayvon, was certified Platinum by the British Phonographic Industry (BPI) for achieving over 600,000 sales and streams in the United Kingdom, as tracked by the Official Charts Company.